openshift/pipelines-catalog/s2i-python3/README.md

 ## Creating the taskrun

-This TaskRun runs the python3 Task to fetch a Git repository and builds and pushes a container image using S2I and a python3 builder image.
+This TaskRun runs the python 3 Task to fetch a Git repository and builds and pushes a container image using S2I and a python 3 builder image.

 ```
 apiVersion: tekton.dev/v1alpha1